livesplitclient/LiveSplitClientPlugin/README.md

 1. Download LiveSplit and the Client plugin
 2. Add the plugin to your layout (Right-click > Edit Layout > + > Timer > Live Split Client)
-3. Set the IP address of the server you set up (Right-click > Edit Layout > Layout Settings > LiveSplit Client tab > IP address)
+3. Set the IP address of the server you set up (Layout Settings > LiveSplit Client tab > IP address)
 4. Press the "Attempt Connection" button.
 It should say "Connected" under server status.
 If not make sure your IP address and port are correct and that the server is running.
+Save all settings.
 5. Set the timing method to "Game Time" (Right-click > Compare Against > Game Time) and start the timer (Right-click > Controls > Start)

 Your timers are now synced.
 Any changes on the Gaming PC timer should be reflected on the Streaming PC timer.